max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 First, let's define the overall goal for YouTube as a organisation.
 There are a variety of goals we can select, and they would all be great answers.
 Overall, YouTube's goal is to provide entertaining and educational video content to users.
 YouTube also has a subscription plan, called YouTube Red, that charges users a monthly subscription fee to access premium and ad-free content.
 Some reasonable goals could be: user retention or engagement.
 In this case, let's select user engagement as the key metric - YouTube wants to see its users getting the most out of the platform.

-**Note**: Generally, revenue is NOT a recommended goal.
+*Note: Generally, revenue is NOT a recommended goal.
 Revenue is usually a byproduct of delivering an incredible and worthwhile user experience.
-But there could be products which are in the phase where you would want to have monetisation as the goal.
+But there could be products which are in the phase where you would want to have monetisation as the goal.*

 ### **Actions**